Sewer Lateral (pipe) Lining and Repair Subsidy

 - The residence where the work is undertaken must have municipal wastewater services (not on a septic system).

-- All work must have been completed after July 1, 2016.
+- All work must have been completed after July 1, 2016 – any work completed on or before July 1, 2016, is not eligible for this subsidy.

 Please review the full Terms and Conditions in the subsidy application form before beginning backwater valve installation and/or sanitary lateral repairs.